 Common side effects of Diazepam Intensol include: hypotonia.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Applies to diazepam: oral capsule extended release, oral solution, oral tablet

-Along with its needed effects, diazepam (the active ingredient contained in Diazepam Intensol) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by diazepam (the active ingredient contained in Diazepam Intensol).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking diazepam:More common
+You should check with your doctor immediately if any of these side effects occur when taking diazepam:More common:

 - Shakiness and unsteady walk

 - unsteadiness, trembling, or other problems with muscle control or coordination

 - changes in patterns and rhythms of speech

 - dizziness, faintness, or lightheadedness when getting up from a lying or sitting position suddenly